paperboygold/writeups/ice.md

 The 'Icecast 2.0.1 (Win32) - Remote Code Execution' exploits are the  most interesting two options here.
 A little bit of Googling leads us to  the following webpage: https://www.exploit-db.com/exploits/568
 This relates to the following CVE: CVE-2004-1561

 ## Initial Exploitation

-### The original buffer overflow script
+### The original buffer overflow code

 This is a simple buffer overflow attack that allows us to get remote code execution.
 It is made using C. The exploit is particularly nice (or dangerous) because we don't need to do any more complex buffer overflow techniques such as using CALL ESP or JMP ESP to  jump to a different part of the program's execution once we get the  buffer overflow to occur.
 Once we overflow the buffer it immediatly starts overwriting the return  address which allows us to insert shellcode into the program and get a  shell easily.

 The most interesting part of the C code begins from line 57 (we don't display most of the shellcode here since it's around 30 lines long):

 ```
 #define VER "0.1"